chalmersplasmatheory/DREAM/doc/sphinx/source/frontend/api/Settings/eqsys/ions.rst

 Particle injection
 ------------------
-Particles can be injected through the plasma edge at a specified rate.
+Particles can be injected either at the plasma edge or distributed across the radial grid at a specified rate.
 The user specifies the *number of particles* per unit time which are to be injected, which can either be specified as constant in time or as following a specified time evolution.
 The user can choose to either inject particles of a specific charge state, or to inject particles of multiple charge states simultaneously.

-Example
+Edge Injection Example
 ^^^^^^^
 The ion source is enabled via a single line: